John Williams Net Worth in 2025: How the Legendary Composer Built a $300 Million Fortune

 Conducting and Other Works

-Beyond film, Williams served as the Principal Conductor of the Boston Pops Orchestra from 1980 to 1993, later becoming its Laureate Conductor.
+Outside film, Williams made a major impact in classical music as Principal Conductor of the Boston Pops Orchestra from 1980 to 1993, before being honoured as its Laureate Conductor.
 He has conducted orchestras worldwide, including the New York Philharmonic, Berlin Philharmonic, and Los Angeles Philharmonic.
 His other works include symphonies, concertos, and themes for the Olympic Games.
 On television, his compositions include memorable themes for NBC Sunday Night Football, Lost in Space, and Land of the Giants.

 READ MORE: AJ Tracey Net Worth in 2025: Career, Income & Lifestyle of the UK Rap Star